 The report highlighted that more than 2.5 million older adults need treatment in specialized emergency facilities every year.
 A growing body of research evidence shows that regular bouts of stretching are essential for older adults.

 Stretching exercises improve stability, maintain posture, and create balance, preventing falls.
-Moreover, stretching improves flexibility in the lower back, quadriceps, and hamstrings and increase mobility in the hip joints to prevent falling in older adults.
+Moreover, stretching improves flexibility in the lower back, quadriceps, and hamstrings and increases mobility in the hip joints to prevent falling in older adults.

 As we age, the water content in connective tissue decreases, leading to reduced flexibility and elasticity in ligaments and tendons.
 When ligaments and tendons tighten, it causes posture problems, and it increases difficulty standing, sitting, and sleeping.